 This pandemic is one of the most serious challenges in world history.
 Our young people must become educated and part of the solution to this challenge.
-Fortunately, the youngest people are likely to be healthy even if the virus reaches them.
+Fortunately, the youngest people are likely to be the most healthy even if the virus reaches them.
 They have to be very careful not to spread the virus to their older family members and neighbors.
-It is the very oldest people and those who are already sick with other diseases who likely to need medical care and are most likely to die.
-People over age 60 or 70 years are very vulnerable to this pandemic.
+It is the very oldest people and those who are already sick with other diseases who likely to need medical care and most likely to die.
+People over age 70 years are the most vulnerable to this pandemic.
 Nursing homes and senior centers are places where many people have died.
-Even young smokers and adults with diabetes or high blood pressure are often victims.
-People of color living in crowded buildings and working in transportation are being targeted by the virus, and dying more than white people.
-Children with asthma are also likely to be very sick if they get the virus.

 Tens of thousands of medical workers have volunteered to help during what is now a pandemic.
-Their motto was, "No matter life or death, or any reward".
-They went to highly infected areas to provide medical treatment, assessment, prevention and control.
+Their motto was, "No matter life or death, or any reward", they went to highly infected areas to provide medical treatment, assessment, prevention and control.
 Medical personnel are working hard and long hours, because many people need help.
 Drivers, construction workers, electricians and engineers threw themselves into the construction of new hospitals and enlarging existing hospitals.
 Civil servants, community workers, neighborhood committees, police, teachers, psychological counselors and therapists, volunteers and others have all given a helping hand to provide services for those affected by the pandemic and to provide the daily necessities of the affected people.

 Many people from all over world donate money, goods and medical aid supplies for the infected areas.
 Some companies directly sent helicopters to deliver huge quantities of medical supplies to the most needed.
-It is an enormous cooperation among different peoples.
+It is an enormous collaboration among different peoples.
 The World Health Organization (WHO) gave credit to China's great efforts to control the outbreak.
 People abroad learned about it from television, radio, newspaper of the pandemic.
 A lot of people around the world hope to do something for patients and quarantined persons.
 Many people have found ways to help.
 Help is also pouring into other countries affected by the pandemic.
 The problem is an international one.
 Countries around the world have patients with the disease.
-Good news: it appears that the number of new cases in China is falling fast, which shows the success of the quarantine.
+Good news: it appears that the number of new cases in China is falling which shows the success of the quarantine.